tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 We can all love All Along the Watchtower - because of rather than despite its vagueness - because we have all been in a situation in which doom is impending!

-Now, what if I told you that Picasso painted the aftermath of this apocalypse, decades before Bob Dylan wrote the song?

 ## Visualizing the Aftermath: Goya and Picasso

 What happened after the impending doom came and the shit hit the fan for the people in Dylan's song?